jeyhunaliyevv/Medical-Dataset/README.md

 # Medical-Dataset
 Medical Dataset Analysis
 Overview
 This project focuses on the analysis of a medical dataset containing information about patients' health metrics and test results.
-The dataset was collected from [data source], and it includes various features such as age, gender, heart rate, blood pressure, blood sugar levels, and cardiac enzyme levels.
+The dataset was collected from [kaggle], and it includes various features such as age, gender, heart rate, blood pressure, blood sugar levels, and cardiac enzyme levels.
 The goal of this analysis is to explore the relationships between different health metrics and diagnose potential heart conditions based on the provided data.

 Data Source
-The dataset used in this project is sourced from [data source].
-It consists of [number of samples] samples and [number of features] features.
+The dataset used in this project is sourced from [kaggle].
+It consists of [1318] samples and [11] features.
 Each sample represents a patient, and the features include:

 Age: Age of the patient.
 Gender: Gender of the patient (1 for male, 0 for female).